KomilJonHub/CyberPortfolio/09_Cryptography_Encryption/Lab01_File_Data_Integrity_Checks/README.md

 ## Objective

 This Packet Tracer scenario walks through a realistic incident where client data was encrypted and exfiltrated by an attacker.
-Your goal is to restore the compromised files from a backup, verify their integrity using cryptographic hashes, identify any files that have been tampered with, and then use a keyed hash (HMAC) to validate a sensitive financial file.
+My goal in there, as a role of Mike, is to restore the compromised files from a backup, verify their integrity using cryptographic hashes, identify any files that have been tampered with, and then use a keyed hash (HMAC) to validate a sensitive financial file, and gathering all the necessary information, report to my supervisor Sally about the incident.

 From a security operations (SOC/GRC) perspective this lab reinforces two key concepts:

-- **Data integrity matters:** after any cyber‑attack you must verify that backups and restored files are unaltered before trusting them again.
+- **Data integrity matters:** after any cyber‑attack it is a must to verify that backups and restored files are unaltered before trusting them again.
 - **Cryptographic assurance:** simple hashes detect accidental or malicious changes, while HMAC adds authentication so only those with the secret key can produce the same digest.

 ## Tools Used